 43 x 6

-As a guerilla fighter, he had no peer in the War for Independence.
+As a guerrilla fighter, he had no peer in the War for Independence.
 As an officer in the Patriot forces of South Carolina, he provided leadership that engendered fierce personal loyalty.
 As a foe of the invaders, the desire for his capture or death sometimes determined the strategies of armies large and small.
 Though the area of his independent military operations did not exceed the Peedee, Santee, and Black River regions, his raids affected the whole theatre of the war in the Carolinas.
 His enemies called him “The Swamp Fox.”

 Of sturdy French Huguenot ancestry, Francis Marion was a typical middling gentry, locally respected, an unmarried man of modest means, age 42 in 1775.
 He had left his plantation during the French and Indian War and served on the South Carolina frontier against the Cherokee.
 He learned the art of war in a time of massacre and savage reprisal among the contenders in the forests and valleys of the mountains, experiences that would mold his hit and run tactics in the Revolutionary War.
 His would not be a romantic set-piece kind of warfare.